Avi-D-coder/sundial-gc-design/ReadMe.md

 Before just before the Arena is condemned the rooted `Gc<T>`s are evacuated and the `Root<T>`s are updated by the GC thread.

 A similar mechanism could be generalized to support finalizers and arbitrary callbacks on evacuation.
+The proper solution to runtime polymorphic types will also use a weak Root type that contains a back reference.

 ### The Polymorphic Lazy Elephant in the Type